valerino/es-vscraper/readme.md

-                        (default is ask on multiple choices) --delete [DELETE]     delete all the entries whose path matches this regex from the gamelist.xml (needs --gamelist_path, anything else is ignored)) --debug               Print scraping result on the console
+                        (default is ask on multiple choices) --delete [DELETE]     delete all the entries whose path matches this regex from the gamelist.xml (needs --gamelist_path, anything else is ignored)) --preprocess [PREPROCESS]
+                        preprocess folder at "path" and keep only the files matching the given regex (every other parameter is ignored).
+This cleans the directory for later processing by the scraper.
+  --preprocess_move_not_matching [PREPROCESS_MOVE_NOT_MATCHING]
+                        move not matching files from --preprocess to this path instead of deleting --preprocess_test     test for preprocessing options, do not delete/move files --debug               Print scraping result on the console
 ~~~~